Skin cancer is the most common cancer affecting New Zealanders - in fact, skin cancers kill more people each year than are killed on our roads.

 Skin cancers are classified into two groups: melanoma and non-melanoma skin cancers.

-Together, these skin cancers kill around 500 New Zealanders a year, but melanoma causes the majority of skin cancer deaths, killing around 350 of those.
+Together, these skin cancers kill around 500 New Zealanders a year, but melanoma causes the majority of skin cancer deaths, killing just over 300 of those.

 Read more skin cancer statistics on a downloadable infographic on this resource page aimed at encouraging people - particularly outdoor workers - to have regular skin checks.